lucasdf/lucasdf.github.com/about.md

 ## Books I Have Read

 ### 2020
+- The Road to Los Angeles by John Fante (August)
 - Wait Until Spring, Bandini by John Fante (August)
 - Deep Work by Cal Newport (June)
 - Coders at Work: Reflections on the Craft of Programming (June)